Optimization using MATLAB

 obj = 252.469541

-There are many other examples in YALMIP website.
+There are many other examples on the YALMIP website.

-Let us solve the same problem with MATLAB in three different ways.
-One way directly and two other ways by supplying the theoretical gradients and Hessians.
+Let us now solve the same problem using MATLAB in three different ways: one way directly, and two other ways by supplying the theoretical gradients and Hessians.

 clc;